Anu142004/F1_chinese/README.md

    - Compares starting position with race outcome.
    - Analyzes if starting ahead improves final rank.
 5. **box plot**
--Can show if drivers get faster/slower as laps progress.
+   - Can show if drivers get faster/slower as laps progress.
--Useful for spotting consistency or strategy changes across laps.
+   - Useful for spotting consistency or strategy changes across laps.